 When writing admission essays, a good hook can soften the hard heart of a college admission committee.
 So, it is always about your audience.

 The type of essay also defines the scope and whether or not you will use hooks in writing essays.
-Do not be tempted to begin just every essay with a hook because it is a great way to grab the attention of your readers.
+Do not be tempted to begin just every essay with a hook because it is a great way to grab your readers' attention.
 However, be wary that some hooks do not work with other types of essays.

 For instance, when writing a critical precis, there is no way an anecdote hook or a joke hook would fit, but it is a good fit for contention essays.
 It is the same way rhetorical questions and quotes are good for persuasive essays, article critiques, and book reviews.

-An Expert Tip: Always write a hook and introduction when you are done with writing the body and conclusion.
-That way, you get to clarify the thesis and select the type of hooks that suit your essay.
+An Expert Tip: Always write a hook and introduction after writing the body and conclusion.
+That way, you get to clarify the thesis and select the hooks that suit your essay.

 While many videos out there try to explain essay hooks as grabbers, James' video tutorial below will make you have a good idea on hooks for essays and write an excellent introduction.

 Now, have you reached the point where you are wondering how to write a hook sentence?
-Now, before we delve deep into the types of perfect essay hook ideas, here are some steps a student must follow when deciding on which hook to choose.
+Before we delve deep into the types of perfect essay hook ideas, here are some steps a student must follow when deciding which hook to choose.

-Expert Tip 2: Essay hooks can never exceed 1-2 sentences as they can make your paper boring.
-Also, good hooks always fit your tone, style, and writing strategies naturally.
+Expert Tip 2: Essay hooks can never exceed 1-2 sentences, as they can make your paper boring.
+Also, good hooks naturally fit your tone, style, and writing strategies.

 Everybody out there is wondering if there exist some catchy hooks for essays.
 Oh!
 Well, there are a couple of essay hooks ideas.
 Let us dig in straight away!

-A question hook is an excellent strategy and approach used to grab the attention of the readers.
-It also sets a serious tone as it makes the readers resonate with some of the crucial facts.
+A question hook is an excellent strategy and approach to grab the readers' attention.
+It also sets a serious tone, making the readers resonate with some of the crucial facts.

-This type of hooks whet the appetite of your reader and gives them the interest to read your essay to its conclusion.
+This type of hooks whet your reader's appetite and gives them the interest to read your essay to its conclusion.
 These questions must never be too general.

-For instance, when writing an essay about HIV/AIDS, asking a question like Have you heard that AIDS kills? is pure BS.
-That approach hardly captivates your readers, and it can hardly make them think critically.
+For instance, when writing an essay about HIV/AIDS, ask a question like Have you heard that AIDS kills?
+It is pure BS.
+That approach hardly captivates your readers and can hardly make them think critically.

 Great Question Hook Examples

 Choosing to use quotes as essay hooks is also a great attention grabber.
-People have high regard for what Martin Luther Jr., Abraham Lincoln, Steve Jobs, Jack Ma, Bill Gates, Jeff Bezos, and Elon Musk said.
-Such people and many more are worth listening and can make a good opening sentence to an essay.
+People highly regard what Martin Luther Jr., Abraham Lincoln, Steve Jobs, Jack Ma, Bill Gates, Jeff Bezos, and Elon Musk said.
+Such people and many more are worth listening to and can make a good opening sentence to an essay.

-But before using a quote hook, make sure it comes from a credible source.
-So, you should note, using the academic writing format, the in-text citation, and the name of the person being quoted in the hook when writing.
+But before using a quote hook, ensure it comes from a credible source.
+So, you should note using the academic writing format, the in-text citation, and the name of the person being quoted in the hook when writing.

 Examples of essay hook ideas of Quotes from Famous People

-Most professors and tutors despise the use of this type of essay hook for being too overused and general.
+Most professors and tutors despise using this type of essay hook for being too overused and general.
 Therefore, it is common to get discouraged from beginning college papers and essays using words in verbatim from influential people.

 If you must use a quotation hook, use rare ones.
 Do not copy and paste the top quotes from quotation websites like Brainyquote, Goodreads, and Keepinspiring.me.

-A literary quotation hook is a type of essay hook that fits most of the essays and college papers.
+A literary quotation hook is a type of essay hook that fits most of essays and college papers.
 However, it is a preserve for essays about books, literature, art, visual analysis, advertisement analysis, and authors.
 It entails beginning your essay with a relevant quote from a book you are reviewing.
 Mainly, this approach helps create credibility and authority from the onset.
-If it is one that can be applied to different texts, it fits the definition of a good essay hook.
+It fits the definition of a good essay hook if it can be applied to different texts.

-This type of essay hook is an attention grabber that is mostly used when writing personal statements and other types of essays.
-The goal of using this approach is to bring a vivid picture of a scene from real life or fictitious story.
-For instance, you can describe the book burning party in Marcus Zusak's Book Thief.
+This type of essay hook is an attention grabber mostly used when writing personal statements and other essays.
+This approach aims to bring a vivid picture of a scene from real life or a fictitious story.
+For instance, you can describe the book-burning party in Marcus Zusak's Book Thief.

 You could also explain the conditions you grew up in.